derbyjs/derby/index.md

 automatically closed are complex, and there are certain cases where template sections may be included within an unexpected element.

-HTML attribute values only need to be quoted if they are the empty string or if they contain a space, equals sign, or greater than sign.
+According to standards, HTML attribute values only need to be quoted if they are the empty string or if they contain a space, equals sign, or greater than sign.
 Since Derby templates are parsed as HTML first, any of these characters within a template tag require an attribute to be escaped.
 Using **quotes around all attribute values** is